Blackfell/blackfell.github.io/_posts/2021-07-27-HTB-Business-PWN-Manager.md

 ## Start with the leak

-Simplicity counts and we only need to know where libc is loaded for this, so we'll start with a pwntools script to leak the libc base address:
+Simplicity counts and we only need to know where libc is loaded for this, so we'll start with a pwntools script to leak the libc base address.
+Remember from our [previous investigations](#leak-some-info) of the stack in print_employee that offset 1 gave us the data at $rsp + 0x38 (0x29 and 0x1f), which is 0x30 away from the libc address we identified (3) at 0x68 in the diagram.
+To reach this, we'll simply read from the 7th 'employee' since `(0x68-0x30)/0x8 = 0x7`:

 ```python
 #!/usr/bin/env python3